pmanzoni/pythonMQTT_062018/README.md

 ## June 14: 13:30-16:40
 - Intro to LoPy
 - Lab 2: Sending data via MQTT to Ubidots
-  - pub with MQTTLens
-  - pub with LoPy+PySense

 ## June 15: 13:30-16:40
 - Intro to LoRaWAN + TTN